Perfect Cacio e Pepe: The Authentic Roman Recipe with LAPA Pecorino PDO

 • 40-50°C: Fats melt

-• 55-60°C: Perfect creamy emulsion (GOAL!)
+• 55-60°C: Perfect creamy emulsion — the target zone

-• 65-70°C: Proteins coagulate = IT CLUMPS!
+• 65-70°C: Proteins coagulate — clumping begins

-Role of Cooking Water
+The Role of Pasta Cooking Water

-Pasta water contains:
+Pasta cooking water contains:

-• Salt (emulsifier)
+• Salt — emulsifier

-• Minerals (stabilizers)
+• Minerals — stabilizers

 Function: